On July 5 2018, the NHS was 70. This represents a magnificent seven decades of providing lifelong health and care in Doncaster.

 The colliery and its band have long gone but there are still strong mining links in the village and the colliery’s NUM banner hangs in the Martinwells Centre – the modern day equivalent of the 1948 doctor’s surgery.

-Members of the public and local community groups are very welcome to join us on this special, commemorative march, celebrating the 70th Birthday of the NHS in Doncaster.
+Members of the public and local community groups joined us on this special, commemorative march, celebrating the 70th Birthday of the NHS in Doncaster.
 Further details are available in this poster here

 Update on the event here: Edlington NHS 70 and the full itinerary is here: